Jerala/HTMLReport/README.md

 # HTMLReport
-Methods to draw html graphs
+Small program to retrieve data from the database and display them in the form of graphs and tables in the browser